National Standard (India) Ltd.

 |NSE 05:30 | 01 Jan||Stock Is Not Traded.|

 1. FINANCIAL RESULTS

-With a view to conserve the resources of the Company into the business operations theBoard of Directors do not recommend any dividend for the financial year under review.
+With a view to plough back the profits of the Company into the business operations theBoard of Directors do not recommend any dividend for the financial year under review.

 Mumbai Real Estate